Apply for our 2023-2024

-What You Gain: There's opportunity for every board member to operate in leadership roles as project leads, in programming as event designers and logisticians, and in networking and coalition building by helping us form partnerships with other youth organizations or organizations and companies that support youth-led projects and initiatives.
-By joining our Board, you will learn and grow leadership skills such as collaboration and teamwork especially among diverse groups (age, gender, religion, social background, etc.); networking; public speaking for keynote addresses, acceptance speeches and to give an elevator pitches; and you will learn how to engage with the news media.
-Through their hard work and superior service, We Cancerve board members have received awards from local, regional and national organizations.
+What You Gain: There's opportunity for every advisor to operate in leadership roles as project leads, in programming as event designers and logisticians, and in networking and coalition building by helping us form partnerships with other youth organizations or organizations and companies that support youth-led projects and initiatives.
+By joining our Board of Advisors, you will learn and grow leadership skills such as collaboration and teamwork especially among diverse groups (age, gender, religion, social background, etc.); networking; public speaking for keynote addresses, acceptance speeches and elevator pitches; and you will learn how to engage with the news media.
+Through hard work and superior service, We Cancerve board of advisor members have received awards from local, regional and national organizations.
 Most of all, by being part of our leadership team, you will be able to help other youth - immediately - in ways they will appreciate and remember for years and years to come.
 Take a quick look at some of the awards our past members have won:

 Minimum Qualifications: Ages 8 to 18, completion of application.